Working Conditions in Sweden

 - Filmpol Nord: www.filmpoolnord.se

-The different Film pools have different spend requirements, mostly something that the producers negotiate directly with the Filmpool, but 200% of spend including filming in the region is a common requirement.
+The different film commissions have different spend requirements, mostly something that the producers negotiate directly with the film commission, however 200% spend requirement including a certain amount of filming days in the region is a common requirement.